 Power poles, ubiquitous throughout the desert west, form the primary structural infrastructure of the installation.
 These poles have been strategically aligned throughout our landscape, often being sited between parcels of public and private, to provide power and to connect us between settlements.
-As consequence, the poles forever litter our visual landscapes and sunsets - in this, we reclaim these boundaries and skin them in the opaque.
-Where once was a transparent boundary between public and private or parking lot and street becomes a space that provides for inward reflection, interaction and focus.
+As a consequence, the poles forever litter our visual landscapes and sunsets - in this, we reclaim these boundaries and skin them in the opaque.
+What once was a transparent boundary between public and private or parking lot and street becomes a space that provides for inward reflection, interaction and focus.